Rouen-NLP/final-lab-Benakrab/report.md

     * Verify that there is no missing values <br>
     * Plot the word frequency histogram that shows the most common words in our dataset <br>
     * Produce some charts that describe the distribution of our classes <br>
-    * Take into account this distribution when spliting our data to train, dev and test <br>
+    * Take into account this distribution when spliting our data to train, dev and test (stratify)<br>
-    (stratify)
 Our dataset contains 3450 observations with no missing values.
 The most common word in our documents is *Tobacco* ; returning clearly the context of our data.
 The distribution of our classes is unbalanced.
 A Jupyter notebook was produced showing explicitly the results.

 # Building models